 Premier Christy Clark was in Paris to talk climate action with her provincial, federal, and international counterparts.
 We wanted to paint a picture of the economic opportunity that green buildings represent.
 Our map tells an interesting story of innovation and job creation involving our buildings at home, work and play.

 It is fitting that we are looking to the Old World for inspiration for our buildings renaissance.
 Passive House standards, with European origins, have come to remote communities in B.C.
-These limit a building’s energy use for heating and cooling to 15 kilowatt-hours per square metre per year (for an average-sized house, the equivalent of using four 60-watt lightbulbs).
+These limit a building’s energy use for heating and cooling to 15 kilowatt-hours per square metre per year (for an average-sized house, the equivalent of using four 60-watt lightbulbs), if any of the systems go wrong the team at https://eastwoodairlodi.com/acampo/ will step up to fix it.
 Green housing for Vancouver Coastal Health staff was erected in the remote coastal Heiltsuk community of Bella Bella this fall.
 This kind of super energy-efficient building standard is a great choice for remote communities that need to import their energy sources.
 The oil and gas city of Fort St. John built a residential home to Passive House standards.
 Mayor Lori Ackerman boasted: “If a northern, resource-extraction based community can do this, there’s no reason others can’t.”